Windsor Salt Mine: Financial Issues

 The Windsor Salt Mine had a difficult start, with a financial crisis in 1897.
-By 1910, the Canadian Salt Company, as it was known as since 1901, prospered sufficiently to purchase the Saginaw Lumber and Salt Company.
+By 1910, the Canadian Salt Company, as it was known since 1901, prospered sufficiently to purchase the Saginaw Lumber and Salt Company.
 Shortly before 1928, The Canadian Salt Company moved its operation to Sandwich and shuttered its older plant.
 In 1928, Canadian Industries Limited purchased the mine and in 1941, Neepawa Salt Company in Manitoba merged with Canadian Industry Limited.
 Canadian Industry withdrew from salt manufacturing in 1951, and Windsor, Neepawa, and a mine in Alberta were incorporated by H.R.
 Milner under the name Canadian Salt Company.
 In 1952, the Morton Salt Company of Chicago purchased a large interest in the company and established a subsidiary, the Canadian Rock Salt Company.
 In 1954, Canadian Industries Limited left Windsor, leaving Morton and the Canadian Rock Salt Company in Windsor.

-In February 1954 a sinkhole appeared above the Prospect St. mine, leading to thousands of dollars worth of damage.
+In February 1954 a sinkhole appeared above the Prospect St. mine, leading to thousands of dollars' worth of damage.
 This also led to the public fearing for its safety.
 The Windsor Mine engineers assured the public that the area was safe, and spent weeks cleaning up the mess.
 Fifty thousand yards of fill were needed.